GazimSoliev/LightWeightBackupWorldPlugin/README.md

 ### Installation:
 1. Download this plugin from releases
-2. Put it into plugins folder in minecraft folder
+2. Put it into plugins folder in minecraft server folder
 3. Restart a server

 ### Usage: